View Details Explore Now →

 Does the cost of malpractice insurance reflect my experience level?

 Yes, significantly.
-While experience matters, insurers also factor in your overall risk profile: your type of specialization (e.g., sports vs. general care), your facility's safety record, and the general risk level of your geographic region.
+While experience matters, Insurers also factor in your overall risk profile: your type of specialization (e.g., sports vs. general care), your facility's safety record, and the general risk level of your geographic region.
 Always negotiate based on minimizing total risk exposure, not just comparing price tags.

 Sarah Jenkins